Mithunrajaa/isolated-dc-dc-converter/README.md

 | Inductor-current ripple target | 0.6 A |
 | Output-voltage ripple target | ≈1.6 V |

-> **Note:** The values above combine design specifications, ripple targets,
-> and simulation results.
-They should not be interpreted as experimental
-> hardware measurements unless explicitly identified as such.

 ## Experimental Results

 The hardware prototype was experimentally evaluated using an oscilloscope.